Strategic Direction

 The Western Australian Waste Authority provides advice to the Minister for Environment and is responsible for the administration of the Waste Avoidance and Resource Recovery Account, in accordance with the Waste Avoidance and Resource Recovery Act 2007 (WARR Act).

-The work of the Waste Authority supports the Waste Avoidance and Resource Recovery Strategy 2030 (the Waste Strategy) vision:
+Our work supports the vision of the Waste Avoidance and Resource Recovery Strategy 2030 (waste strategy):

 “Western Australia will become a sustainable, low-waste circular economy in which human health and the environment are protected from the impacts of waste.”